 I’ve described in the past how our second home is one of our best investments.
 When you can pick one up at auction, it’s possible to get a heck of a deal, which we most certainly did.

 It does cost money, though.
 We’ve got property taxes, association dues, utilities to pay, and we make the 10-plus hour drive each way four to six times a year (just completed one yesterday and wrote this post on the way).
-There’s also the opportunity cost of having cash sunk into a property that could otherwise be invested in the stock marke.
+There’s also the opportunity cost of having cash sunk into a property that could otherwise be invested in the stock market.

 Having a second home hasn’t made us wealthier, but it has given us the opportunity to spend more time with my wife’s family without taking over their homes (although we do that, too) and brings us close to friends we made when living nearby.
 Again, with this money mistake, I have no regrets.

-4. We are not itemizing deductions.
+4. We don’t always itemize deductions.

 We obviously have no mortgage interest to deduct.
 Our combined property tax and state income tax deduction is limited to $10,000.
 The vast majority of our donations come from our donor-advised fund (DAF), and we’ve already collected the tax deduction on those.

-5. I am retiring early.
+5. I am likely retiring early.

 Make no mistake; this is a money mistake.
 A $10 Million mistake.
 And a mistake I’m happy to make.

 I could probably continue as an anesthesiologist for another 25 years if I really had the desire.
 And if the future looks anything like the past, I could probably average $400,000 a year. $10 Million is a lot to walk away from.

 I’ve gone into detail as to why I want to retire early and why I chose not to pursue the $10 Million dream.
 The closer I get to making early retirement my reality, the more I dwell on whether or not this is the path I want to choose.
 I’m not saying I’m questioning the decision.
 I am asking questions, but the answers continue to confirm this as the choice I’m ready to make.